Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Introduction

 \section{Introduction}

-Periodic variability of quasars has attracted great attention over the past decade because of its possible connection with supermassive black hole binaries on theoretic side (e.g., \citealt{Artymowicz1996,DOrazio2015}) and significant advances towards modern time-domain surveys on observational side.
-There had been more than one hundred periodic quasar candidates reported from systematic searches over large surveys, such as from the Catalina Real-time Transient Survey (CRTS, \citealt{Graham2015b}), the Palomar Transient Factory (PTF, \citealt{Charisi2016}), the Pan-STARRS1 Medium Deep Survey (PS1 MDS, \citealt{Liu2019}), and from the combination of the Dark Energy Survey (DES) and the Sloan Digital Sky Survey (SDSS, \citealt{Chen2020}).
-There are also several individual quasars that were serendipitously found to exhibit (quasi-)periodic variations using long-term archival data (e.g., \citealt{Valtonen2008,LiYR2016, LiYR2019, Zhang2020, ONeill2022}).
-Those candidates constitute a precious guiding sample for investigating physical origins of the periodicity and exclusively identifying supermassive black hole binaries, although we bear in mind that the periodicity might be subject to false positive caused by red-noise stochastic variability of quasars (e.g., \citealt{Vaughan2016}).
+Periodic variability of quasars has attracted great attention over the past decade because of its possible connection with supermassive black hole binaries on the theoretic side (e.g., \citealt{Artymowicz1996,DOrazio2015}) and significant advances towards modern time-domain surveys on the observational side.
+There had been more than one hundred periodic quasar candidates reported from systematic searches over large surveys, such as from Catalina Real-time Transient Survey (CRTS, \citealt{Graham2015b}), Palomar Transient Factory (PTF, \citealt{Charisi2016}), Pan-STARRS1 Medium Deep Survey (PS1 MDS, \citealt{Liu2019}), and from a combination of the Dark Energy Survey (DES) and Sloan Digital Sky Survey (SDSS; \citealt{Chen2020}).
+Several individual quasars were serendipitously found to exhibit (quasi-)periodic variations using long-term archival data (e.g., \citealt{Valtonen2008,LiYR2016, LiYR2019, Zhang2020, ONeill2022, Zhang2021}).
+Those candidates constitute a precious guiding sample for investigating the physical origins of the periodicity and exclusively identifying supermassive black hole binaries.
+However, we bear in mind that the periodicity might be subject to false positives caused by red-noise stochastic variability of quasars (e.g., \citealt{Vaughan2016}).
 A sophisticated estimation of the statistical significance of the periodicity in the presence of red-noise variations is highly required.
 Meanwhile, a systematic search over new emerging time-domain surveys with improved sampling rates and photometry would provide more valuable candidate samples to testify to the periodicity.

-The Zwicky Transient Facility (ZTF) is a new time-domain survey dedicated for a systematic exploration of the northern optical transient sky with a 47 square degree field of view camera equipped on the 48-inch Samuel Oschin Telescope at Palomar Observatory (\citealt{Bellm2019,Graham2019}).
+The Zwicky Transient Facility (ZTF) is a new time-domain survey dedicated to a systematic exploration of the northern optical transient sky with a 47 square degree field of view camera equipped on the 48-inch Samuel Oschin Telescope at Palomar Observatory (\citealt{Bellm2019,Graham2019}).
 It started operation in 2018 and scans the entire northern visible sky with a typical cadence of three days.
-Such a moderate sampling cadence makes ZTF well suitable for exploring quasar periodicity.
-In this work, we conduct a systematic search for periodic quasar candidates based on ZTF photometric data by cross matching with the quasar catalogues of the SDSS and \cite{Veron2010}.
-Throughout this work, we use a cosmology with $\Omega_{\rm M}=0.3$, $\Omega_\Lambda=0.7$, and $H_0=70\ \rm km\ s^{-1}Mpc^{-1}$.
+Such a moderate sampling cadence makes ZTF well-suitable for exploring quasar periodicity.
+In this work, we conduct a systematic search for periodic quasar candidates based on ZTF photometric data by cross-matching with the quasar catalogues of the SDSS and \cite{Veron2010}.